tessamcdonnel/STAT-217-R-Course/chapter3.md

 `plot(x = dataset$var1 , y = dataset$var2)`

-For this exercise, we are going to visualize the relationship between `weight` and `height` in the `cdc` dataset:
+For this exercise, we are going to visualize the relationship between `weight` and `height` in the `cdc` data set:

 x = `weight`